joeytakeda/misc/table.md

 ### availability<span id="availability"/>

-**availability**supplies information about the availability of a text, for example any restrictions on its use or distribution, its copyright status, any licence applying to it, etc. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-availability.html) ]
+**availability** supplies information about the availability of a text, for example any restrictions on its use or distribution, its copyright status, any licence applying to it, etc. [ [TEI Guidelines](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-availability.html) ]

 #### **Attributes**

 Attributes  [att.global](#att.global)  (@xml:id, @n, @xml:lang, @xml:base, @xml:space) ( [att.global.rendition](#att.global.rendition)  (@rend, @style, @rendition)) ( [att.global.analytic](#att.global.analytic)  (@ana)) ( [att.global.responsibility](#att.global.responsibility)  (@cert, @resp)) ( [att.global.source](#att.global.source)  (@source))  [att.declarable](#att.declarable)  (@default)
+@status

-@statussupplies a code identifying the current availability of the text.
+supplies a code identifying the current availability of the text.
+**Status**

+Optional

+**Datatype**

+teidata.enumerated

-**Status**Optional**Datatype**teidata.enumerated**Legal values are:**
+**Legal values are:**

 free the text is freely available.the text is freely available.unknown the status of the text is unknown.the status of the text is unknown.restricted the text is not freely available.the text is not freely available.